SalmLam/RecipeApp/README.md

 RecipeApp consumes the api : https://spoonacular.com/food-api :
   - It uses the endpoint /random
-  - Using the api required an API key that we got simply by registering in the website.
+  - Using the api required an API key that we got simply by registering to the website.
 The  API key is hard coded in the Routing configuration

 RecipesApp displays a random list of recipes .
 By clicking on each recipe, the user can get the following details:
 - The time needed to prepare the meal